Skip to Content

 Peel and stick subway tile backsplash: Smart Tiles review

-DIY time!
-I realize it’s been a while since a good DIY…trust me, I’ve been doing them.
+It’s been a while since a good DIY…trust me, I’ve been doing them.
 But we have been so busy that I have just decided that I don’t have the patience to document everything.
 If I’m doing a project for myself, I always ask myself—would other people find this interesting or valuable?

 If the answer is “meh” or “maybe,” I probably won’t do a post on it.
 I’ll just plow through the project like a normal person and get it done.
+But if I do think it might be useful, I grab my phone and take pictures along the way.
+And this is one of those projects.

 kitchen with brown cabinets and a silver backsplash